Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 #### Explicit dependencies principle

 Strong inter-module dependencies are regarded as an indicator of poor software design.
-Tightly coupled systems, in which modules have excessive dependencies, are difficult to work with as different modules can not be studied easily in isolation, and revisions or extensions to functionality can not be added.
+Tightly coupled systems, in which modules have excessive dependencies, are difficult to work with as different modules cannot be studied easily in isolation, and revisions or extensions to functionality cannot be added.
 Identifying architectural dependencies proactively in the development life cycle along with metrics leads to better communication of architecture quality.

 If a component or class relies on other components to accomplish its operations, then other components are known as the dependencies for this class.
 Classes or components can have both implicit or explicit dependencies.